Arthrexin (Indometacin)

 Alcohol & Driving

-Be careful with alcohol and driving while taking Arthrexin as it may cause dizziness or light-headedness.
+Be cautious when consuming alcohol or driving while taking Arthrexin, as it may cause dizziness.

 Alcohol